CPTNB/rathernot/README.md

 - a code generated service bundle that drives a node webserver at runtime

 The AWS SDK is included in the service bundle, but not the client bundle.
 Rathernot injects a lightweight web 'operating system' that handles communication between the generated SPA and server.

-## Rathernot Core Objectives

-- Create a platform frontend developers can target that abstracts over the distributed nature of the frontend, allowing them to build, distribute, consume, and run atomic applications

-- Push performance decisions (ex: SSR, minification, bundling, transport protocol) to the compiler & OS